buzzqw/TUS/OBSS/OBSSv2-eng.md

 Legend has it that an ancient Patron, starting from a couple of humans (after thousands had died atrociously in previous experiments), managed to create by manipulating with magic, a more robust, stronger, more intelligent race and at the same time more docile and disciplined with the advantage that every child generated would be absolutely identical physically to the father or mother.

-When the first Patrons left, the Nibali continued to prosper and taking advantage of what they had already created in the cold tundra.
+When the first Patrons left, the Nibali continued to prosper, making use of what had already been created in the cold tundra.

 For many, the extreme efficiency and dedication of the Nibali is odious, a yoke that leaves no room for personal freedoms; for the Nibali, it is just a natural way to progress.